danrcross/lsf_website_test/README.md

 In this example, I will leave the "total results" as the default, and set the "results per page" to "50".
 ![limit-results](assets/screenshots/readme-5-11/limit-results.png)

 After pressing the green "search" button, the page returns my results.
-My search-- filtering by the selected LSF # range as well as including only living members-- returned 3192 results, as we can see directly below "Results:"
+My search-- filtering by the selected LSF # range as well as including only living members-- returned 3192 results, as we can see directly below "Results:".

 In this image, we can also see: